 The V8 Vantage Roadster is the drop-version of Aston Martin's entry-level V8 Vantage sports car.
-Despite its place at the bottom of the Aston hierarchy, the V8 Vantage Roadster is the company's best-driving convertible thanks to its responsive steering, quick reflexes and relatively low curb weight.
+It isn't the quickest or best-handling convertible on the market, but the V8 Vantage Roadster does boast some of the sexiest sheetmetal ever fitted to a automobile.

 Stopping power is increased thanks to new 380mm two-piece ventilated cast-iron front discs and six piston calipers along with 10mm wider tires.
 A re-valved power-steering pump and a quicker ratio of 15:1 (compared to 17:1) give the V8 Vantage a more responsive helm, while a new Hill Start Assist system works to prevent rollback on steep hills.